SerayaEryn/revane/README.md

 #### Component Scanning

+The component scan scans for decorated classes.

+It determines the id, scope and dependencies of the decorated class (if not passed as options to the decorator).
 The id of a bean is based on the class name.
 The dependencies will be determined by the constructor of the class and passed to the constructor at the creation of a bean.

 **Note**: The component scan is enabled by default.